Pittsburgh crime family: Youngstown faction

 The Pittsburgh family used associates to control the illegal gambling and loansharking operations in Youngstown, Ohio and throughout the Mahoning Valley.
 During the early 1970s the faction gained control of the gambling rackets in Youngstown and shared some of the profits with the Cleveland crime family.
+The Youngstown faction also maintained an alliance with the Youngstown chapter of the Outlaws Motorcycle Club.